kinoshitadaisuke/ncu_doing_astrophysics_using_python_202409/README.md

   - time: from 13:00 to 15:50 on Wednesday
   - instructor: Kinoshita Daisuke
     - emergency contact address: https://www.instagram.com/daisuke23888/
+  - things you need to bring to the classrooms
+    - laptop computer or tablet computer
+    - notebook and pens
+    - mobile phone

 ## Online resources